A note on Cauchy's formula: half plane partitions and Cauchy's identities

 A half plane partition can be considered as a lower triangular part of a plane partition\cite{Mac1995}.
 It is known that plane partitions and interlacing partitions are closely related.
 The following fact was due to Okounkov and Reshetikhin \cite{OR2003} for general plane partitions. \begin{lemma} Let $\pi_i$ be the $diagonal~slices$ of the half plane partition $\pi$.
 Then one has

 \end{lemma}

 If $\lambda$ is a partition, an {\it interlacing partition chain} of $\lambda$ is a series of partitions starting from $\lambda$ and ending at $\emptyset$:

 For a partition $\lambda$, let $\{\lambda\rightarrow T\}$ be the set of all interlacing partition chains $T$ of $\lambda$.
-By Lemma \ref{le1} each half plane partition $\pi$ canonically gives rise to an interlacing chain partition chain of $\pi_0$ given by $\pi_i$.
+By Lemma \ref{le1} each half plane partition $\pi$ canonically gives rise to an interlacing partition chain of $\pi_0$.
 For example, the interlacing partition chain of $\pi_0=(5,3,1)$ in Figure 1 is

 Denote by $\{\lambda\rightarrow \pi\}$ the set of half plane partitions initiating at $\pi_0=\lambda$, and $\{\lambda\rightarrow \pi\}_n$ the set of half plane partitions with $\pi_0=\lambda,~\pi_n=\emptyset$.
 Thus we have